1. The atmosphere is the envelope of_____________.

 Explanation: In troposphere, temperature drops ~6.5°C per km.

-21. Ozone depletion is mainly caused by:
+21. Ozone depletion is mainly caused by_____________.

 A) Nitrogen oxides